Grateful-protocol/grateful-subgraph/README.md

 # Subgraph Schema

-This subgraph schema defines the entities and fields used in a liquidity management system.
+This subgraph schema defines the entities and fields used in Grateful system.

 ## Profile